victor-navarro/victor-navarro.github.io/_posts/2015-08-25-first-post.md

 ---
 layout: post
-title: CEMC simulator repository available at github
+title: "CEMC simulator repository available at github"
-cover: cover.jpg
 date:   2015-08-25
+excerpt: "I have decided to learn the ways of git and make some of my work publicly available in github."
 categories: [modeling, categorization]
 ---